Cat anatomy: Acromiodeltoid

 The acromiodeltoid is the shortest of the deltoid muscles.
-It lies lateral to (to the side of) the clavodeltoid, and in a more husky cat it can only be seen by lifting or reflecting the clavodeltoid.
+It lies lateral to the clavodeltoid, and in a more husky cat it can only be seen by lifting or reflecting the clavodeltoid.
 It originates at the acromion process and inserts at the deltoid ridge.
 When contracted, it raises and rotates the humerus outward.

 Spinodeltoid

-A stout and short muscle lying posterior to the acromiodeltoid.
+The spinodeltoid is a stout and short muscle lying posterior to the acromiodeltoid.
 It lies along the lower border of the scapula, and it passes through the upper forelimb, across the upper end of muscles of the upper forelimb.
 It originates at the spine of the scapula and inserts at the deltoid ridge.
 Its action is to raise and rotate the humerus outward.

 Head

 Masseter

-The Masseter is a great, powerful, and very thick muscle covered by a tough, shining fascia lying ventral to the zygomatic arch, which is its origin.
+The masseter is a powerful, thick muscle covered by a tough, shining fascia lying ventral to the zygomatic arch, which is its origin.
 It inserts into the posterior half of the lateral surface of the mandible.
 Its action is the elevation of the mandible (closing of the jaw).